dhruvnps/Connect4/README.md

 ```console
 $ python Connect4_AI.py
 ```
-See the section on [adjestable parameters](#adjustable-parameters) to change behaviour of the AI
+See the section on [adjustable parameters](#adjustable-parameters) to change behaviour of the AI

 The transposition and zobrists tables are already present with game data.
 To reset the tables: